-Have you ever seen a wordpress site and said "I have to have this!"?
+Have you ever seen a WordPress site and said "I have to have this!"?
 Well, this site is exactly for you!
-Scan WP is an innovative Wordpress theme detector, meaning we can detect almost any plugin being used on a Wordpress site along with the theme being used.
-All you need to do is enter a URL of a site built with Wordpress and we will do the rest.
+Scan WP is an innovative WordPress theme detector, meaning we can detect almost any plugin being used on a WordPress site along with the theme being used.
+All you need to do is enter a URL of a site built with WordPress and we will do the rest.
 We will give you all the information you can possibly need about the site.
+Including:

 Most people these days don't just come up with a concept for a website and the entire design on themselves.
 Even professional designers and developers get their ideas from other sites they see on a daily basis.
 Most people who build Wordpress websites these days are not professional developers nor are they professional designers, they are just ordinary Joes like you and me.

-Nowadays we all look at a website built with Wordpress and assuming we like it, we ask ourselves "What Wordpress Theme is That?" and luckily we can actually know that answer at a click of a button.
-Knowing what WP theme is being used on a given site and what Wordpress plugins are being used on that site are pretty much all you need to know in order to build a site like that yourself.
+Nowadays we all look at a website built with WordPress and assuming we like it, we ask ourselves "What WordPress Theme is That?", "What Plugins are being used?", "What WordPress theme is that?" and luckily we can actually know the answer to that at a click of a button.
+Knowing what WP theme is being used on a given site and what WordPress plugins are being used on that site are pretty much all you need to know in order to build a site like that yourself.

 Just use our Scan WP theme detector and figure all that out and much more!
 Now go build yourself a killer site!